gpinkard/dotfiles/README.md

 ### GABRIEL'S DOT/CONFIGURATION FILES ###

 Configuration files for my ever evolving linux rice.
-This readme primarily serves to remind me what particular packages I need to grab to make sure everything runs smoothly, but feel free to grab anything you want.
+This readme primarily serves to remind me what particular packages I need to get to make sure everything runs smoothly, but feel free to grab anything you want.

 1. .vimrc: Get Vundle, then do :PluginInstall